 Article 27 – President.
 Vice-Presidents.
 Secretary.
 Treasurer

+The President is elected by the General Assembly.
+The two Vice Presidents, the Secretary and the Treasurer are elected by the Members of the Board separately in accordance with Art.
+26 paragraph 4.

 The President shall be responsible to the membership of the Association.
 Without prejudice to any other powers or tasks that may be laid down in the statutes or the Internal Rules, the President shall have the following powers and tasks:

 he/she shall chair the meetings of the General Assembly, the Board and the Executive Committee.